NVIDIA-Merlin/HugeCTR/sparse_operation_kit/documents/tutorials/DLRM_Benchmark/README.md

 # AMP result with global batch size = 55296
 horovodrun -np 8 ./hvd_wrapper.sh python3 main.py --data_dir=/home/workspace/splited_dataset/ --global_batch_size=55296 --xla --amp --epochs=1000 --lr=24
 ```

+Note: For better performance, you can use a custom interact op provided by [here](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/Recommendation/DLRM/tensorflow-dot-based-interact).
+After installing the custom interact op, you can add `--custom_interact` to the instructions below (This is optional).
+Detailed performance can be found on the tables below.

 ## Performance